OvernightAU/Experimental-RoleExample/readme.md

 ### Using Directives

 - **Only the first/default script file should have using directives.**
-  - The "first/default" script refers to the first one in "ScriptExecutionOrder" list in json
+  - The "first/default" script refers to the file named "Main.cs" in scripts folder.

 ### Roslyn Compiler Limitations